 We were portending this based on the many attacks that we saw pop-up across the globe.
 Ransomware not only has stayed; it has grown by leaps and bounds.
 In early 2019, the average cost in terms of ransom demanded was $40,000 and by December, it had gone up to $86,000.

 Ransomware attacks had already started to become more targeted in 2019 and we expect that trend will continue into 2020.
 While the overall number of attacks have reduced, the sophistication and focus of ransomware attacks have changed to extract the maximum possible monetary gain out of a single attack.
 In August 2019, the Sodinokibi ransomware struck Texas, where 22 municipalities across Texas were taken ransom for $2.5 Million.
 Targeted ransomware attacks are designed to strike at enterprises and public service entities that stand to lose the most because of data loss, and who are also willing to bite the bullet and pay the ransom.

 Threat actors have realized that ransomware which has plagued organizations and individuals alike for over three decades now, can be specially exploited to gain more profits.
 This malicious idea of targeting individual organizations and sector birthed the idea of “Big game hunting”, a terminology used to describe targeted ransomware.
-And that’s what Ryuk, a ransomware named after an anime character for the ‘god of death’ went for- the “Big Game”.
+And that’s what Ryuk, one of the ransomware examples named after an anime character for the ‘god of death’ went for- the “Big Game”.
 Ryuk is a silent attack that drills deep into systems and spreads across networks.
 Targeting only enterprise environments, and netting over 705.80 in bitcoin since its emergence in August 2019, it has most certainly left its mark.
 As late as January 2020, Ryuk was making headlines for strategically targeting Oil and Gas companies.
 Ransomware like Ryuk can spread across control systems, computer servers or a network of factory facilities, halting processes and increasing delays.
 All it takes is a single, innocent click from an unsuspecting employee on a spear phishing email.